ggtylerr/KAaNE-AE-/README.md

 **In the home screen, there's a button that requests for storage permissions.
 The app absolutely needs these permissions for settings, logs, etc. KAaNE [AE] stores these files in /Downloads/kaane-ae-/.
 It does not collect any other information or use any other files.**

-Vanilla Button and Keypad is currently a placeholder screen.

 Config file is found in `Downloads/kaane-ae-/config.properties`.
 This will be changed whenever I figure out how to make a proper directory without Android freaking out.

 If you have a small screen, the bomb settings might have cropped text.
 You can easily fix this by rotating your screen or by using an emulator.